 Since I've had a baby, I've found more ways to procrastinate about making a will.
 I've been planning on buying will software, but haven't gotten around to ordering it.
 Can I make a will online?
 How is this different than going to a lawyer for a will?
 Is it safe?
 Can I assign a guardian for my child in case anything happens to me?

 Yes, most people with moderate estates can make a will online.
 In some ways, making a will online is very similar to estate planning with the help of a lawyer.
-For example, with Nolo's online will, you answer interview questions tailored to your situation, get answers to your legal concerns, and in the end receive a legal document tailored to the laws of your state -- just like you would with a lawyer.
+For example, with Nolo's Quicken WillMaker, you answer interview questions tailored to your situation, get answers to your legal concerns, and end up with a legal document tailored to the laws of your state—just like you would with a lawyer.
 Your main task will then be to sign the document and have it witnessed.
-Of course, an online will costs a lot less and takes much less time than going to a lawyer, and you don't have to leave your home or office to do it.
+Of course, an online or do-it-yourself will costs a lot less and takes much less time than going to a lawyer, and you don't have to leave your home or office to do it.

 Is it safe to make a will without a lawyer?
 Yes.
 Making a will rarely involves complicated legal rules, and most people with simple estates won't need a lawyer to make a will.
 (To learn more about basic wills, see The Simple Will: No Frills, No Fuss, No Anxiety.)